-Improvement rate of AD: Research results!
+Improvement rate of Atopic Dermatitis: Research results!

 Eight TSW doctors have released the new study paper on the progression and improvement rate of atopic dermatitis (AD) without steroids.
 It was conducted last year (here) and the results are finally in!